 In many instances, aggregate companies purchase mining land outright and control the property indefinitely while running their quarry or sand and gravel operations.
 Another typical arrangement is for the construction aggregate companies to lease the aggregate reserves.

 In a lease arrangement, the property is occupied, and absorption of the economic portions of the mineral estate occurs over time (See our Quarry Appraisal Primer).
 The property is typically different after mining - the mining project transforms it into something with an altered character, use, or set of liabilities.

 What are Common Limestone Royalty Rates or Gravel Royalty Rates?

-Overall, royalty rates are driven by unique property character and specific, localized market settings.
-Rock Associates performs mineral appraisals daily utilizing our own extensive, nationwide database of transactions and can authoritatively say there is no one-size-fits-all regarding limestone royalty rates or sand and gravel royalty rates.
-The lease rates applied to each property vary considerably, and each property is different.
+Overall, royalty rates are driven by unique property attributes and specific, localized market settings.
+Rock Associates performs mineral appraisals day after day utilizing our extensive, nationwide database of transactions and can authoritatively say there is no one-size-fits-all regarding limestone royalty rates or sand and gravel royalty rates.
+The lease rates applied to each property vary considerably, based on geologic, mining, and other market-based factors.

 Sand and Gravel

-If you need help appraising a mine, quarry, or undeveloped property, you can get in touch through our contact page.
-Rock Associates provides high-quality, certified mineral appraisals for litigation, government, estate, lending, and other uses.
-We can also appraise other aspects of mineral property, including land, buildings, and business going concerns.
+Rock Associates provides the highest-quality, certified mineral appraisals for litigation, government, estate, lending, and other uses.
+Our appraisals are comprehensive, including all aspects of mineral property such as land, buildings, processing infrastructure, and business going concerns.

-In addition to being a certified mineral appraiser and certified real estate appraiser, our firm principal, Evan Mudd, PE, holds degrees in Mining Engineering, Environmental Engineering, and an MBA with nearly 20 years of combined mining and valuation experience.
+Evan Mudd, PE, is a professional mining engineer, certified mineral appraiser, and certified real estate appraiser.
+He holds degrees in Mining Engineering, Environmental Engineering and an MBA with nearly 20 years of combined mining and valuation experience.
 He appraises minerals throughout the US for clients such as privately owned and operated quarries, NYSE publicly traded mining companies, governments, estates, investors, and banks.
-Let us know how to help.